codenothing/Nlint/README.md

 	// Use all linters
 	"use": "*",

-	// Use a forked process for each linter
-	"fork": true,

 	// Ignore the .git generated directory because nothing good can come of it
 	// Also ignore node_modules as third-party modules might not pass your standards "ignore": [